 A peloton is a main group (in a race) or a pack of riders.
 The Hawaiian Ride for Youth has three pelotons during Ride Week, each travelling a different route back to Perth.
 During training, there may be up to five different training pelotons as these will be based on cycling ability and progress.

 Read more about the science of riding in a peloton here.

 Can I still participate if I haven’t ridden a bike in a long time?

 Absolutely!
-The six month training program included in your registration will ensure you are fit and ready to take on the challenge of riding 700kms from Albany or Jurien Bay to Perth.
+The six month training program included in your registration will ensure you are fit and ready to take on the challenge of riding 700kms from Albany to Perth.
 In addition, you will likely be training with people in a very similar situation to you – but you’ll also be surrounded by experienced riding coaches who will be there to help and guide you along the way.

 Do I have to train?
 Especially if I’m an experienced peloton cyclist?

 The short answer is yes.
 While the six months of training covers riding in a peloton, road safety, cornering etc, this six month program is also designed to build camaraderie with your fellow riders, making your Ride Week experience even more special.